SPH73/MS3-project/README.md

 I updated the project structure by turning the application into a package with `__init__.py` and moving the routes to `routes.py`.
 To avoid confusion I renamed `app.py` to `run.py` to be different from the package name.
 At the same time I created a `requirements.txt` to be inclusive of choice/preference for other developers, deployment and the assessors.

+#### Next steps

+I had wanted to create a scrolling effect on the impact text section of the home page, which is why I used grid columns but as I wanted to ensure the site had functionality above cool design effects, I have left that for the next sprint.
+I left in the data-rates and the scroll class beacause I intend to fork the project and complete that design aspect immediately after submitting. however I removed the script block as that was incomplete code.

+The code, particularly the routes module, needs to be refactored, as there is a lot of repeated code.
+This is something I will do as a learning exercise when I have forked the project after submission.
+Also, I have duplicated some data being pushed to the database, which needs to be evaluated for future use in the next sprint and a decision made regarding the original intention and wherther it will be useful or not but as I am not certain it has remained for now, since it is valid code.
+It felt risky to attempt big changes at this stage given the time I had remaining to complete the project.

 #### Personal Takeaways

 Throughout developement, I noticed that I regularly jumped around instead of completing each part before tackling another.
 As a goal for my next project, I want to work on this area.
-I believe it will actually help me to take less time to complete projects and make fewer mistakes.
+I believe it will help me to take less time to complete projects and hopefully mean fewer mistakes are made.